gkatia/gkatia/README.md

 ### 👨🏻‍💻  About Me

 I'm a system engineer who loves programming, solving problems and learning about new technologies.
+Apart from programming, I love travelling, reading books and learning languages.

 - 📚 I’m currently learning Node.js and React
 - 👯 I’m looking to collaborate on web design.